As a patient of University of Missouri Health Care, you have certain rights, and understanding your rights will help you get the best possible care.

 Columbia, MO 65212

 University Hospital allows you to submit comments via the Internet.
-The Patient Safety Net provides rapid response to customer comments and can be accessed through our website.
+The Quality, Event and Safety Tracker (QUEST) provides rapid response to customer comments and can be accessed through our website.
 Your comment is immediately forwarded to the appropriate personnel for their attention and response.